 In today’s article, I am going to tell you what exactly a VPN is, why it is essential to protect your Android TV Box with a VPN, and which VPNs are best for Android TV Boxes.

-If you haven’t already read the other articles in the series, find out if you need virus protection for your TV box.
-Also, see how bad addons can open up Kodi security issues.
+If you haven’t already read my other articles in the series on protecting your TV box, then you can also find out if you need virus protection for your TV box and see how bad add-ons can open up Kodi security issues.

-So what is a VPN?
-That’s a question that people are asking more and more lately.
+So, what is a VPN?
+That’s a question people are asking more and more lately.
 And with good reason.

 I’m not going to get into the technical details.
 If you’re interested in that, I’m sure there are lots of sites where you can get your nerd on. 🙂

 Think of a VPN like a direct link to get from your device:

 to another server anywhere in the world.
 This allows you to appear like you are accessing the internet from a different location than where you are.